Leissan/workout-logs/client/README.md

 # Workout Logs

-This is an app for created for those who like to keep track of their workouts by logging them, as well as add new workouts to the routine!
+This is an app created for those who like to keep track of their workouts by logging them, as well as add new workouts to the routine!
 As a user of my app, I can:

 * Sign up for an account,
 * Log in to the site & remain logged in,
 * Log out,
-* View a list of all exercises that I have performed and my logs of these exercises,
+* View a list of all exercises and my logs of these exercises,
 * Create a log for one specific exercise,
 * Modify or delete a log that I created,
 * Create a new exercise!